 EDU 682 TEACHING MATH AND SCIENCE IN THE ELEMENTARY SCHOOL

 Pre-requisites: EDU 501 and either EDU 546 or EDU 513.
 Mathematics curriculum course for elementary teachers.
 Students participate in elementary classroom practice, exploring in-depth curricular, theoretical, and practical educational frameworks.
 Students plan, implement, and evaluate mathematics lessons incorporating the state and national standards for mathematics; explore science and technology; practice and evaluate assessment tools and processes; become reflective practitioners; demonstrate effective techniques for instructional organization in an elementary school.
 Students will complete an action research project on a selected topic in elementary mathematics.
 Offered every spring.

 EDU 690 MASTER'S PROJECT

-Prerequisites: EDU 501, minimum 24 hours of graduate-level coursework, and SPF 689.
+Prerequisites: EDU 501 and a minimum 12 hours of graduate-level coursework.
 Production of a curriculum or research-based project in a topic of special interest to the student; project must be approved by the instructor prior to execution.
 The final product must follow APA guidelines in its written form.
 Oral presentation required.

 EDU 695 THESIS